richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 5 BuroHappold, proposed process map BuroHappold has created a variety of design workflows, depending on the stage and complexity of the project, and accuracy and efficiency of the results needed.[2-11]

+OPTIMISING DESIGN SOLUTIONS
+Typically, when confronted with a complex performance issue on a project, BuroHappold will implement a parametric design approach, to generate and analyse a range of building designs.
+The geometry and performance of these options can be visualised, which gives the architects and engineers knowledge of what works and what does not, and the relationship between form and performance.
+However, as the computer is generating and analysing the geometry, this computational process can be iteratively looped, so that the design ‘evolves’ to find a better performing building system.
+This optimisation strategy is called a ‘genetic algorithm’ as it imitates the process of evolution to optimise buildings and/or parts of buildings.
+The technique can involve hundreds of loops and result in the generation of thousands of different options.
+However, this technique can yield new and better performing geometries than could be found otherwise.
+This technique is powerful, but as Knott explains, the most important questions are still, ‘what is the goal of the optimisation?’ and ‘what is being optimised?’.(3)[2-11]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]